MdKasimS/ExploreMyWorld/Projects/Web_Apps/NodeJS/Angular/README.md

-Projects in this folder uses ReactJs for view.
+Projects in this folder uses Angular for view.